 At submission stage, authors of reviews and original research articles are required to provide three to four bullet points outlining the manuscript implications for clinical practice.
 You will be requested to upload these as a separate word file during the submission process.

-• Make sure you use uniform lettering and sizing of your original artwork.A detailed guide on electronic artwork is available on our website: http://www.elsevier.com/artworkinstructions
+• Make sure you use uniform lettering and sizing of your original artwork.

-• Only use the following fonts in your illustrations: Arial, Courier, Times New Roman, Symbol, or use fonts that look similar.
+• Aim to use the following fonts in your illustrations: Arial, Courier, Times New Roman, Symbol, or use fonts that look similar.

 • Number the illustrations according to their sequence in the text.

 • Use a logical naming convention for your artwork files.

 • Provide captions to illustrations separately.

 • Size the illustrations close to the desired dimensions of the printed version.